-The basic principles of chemistry and biology are introduced.
+The basic principles of chemistry are reviewed and the basic principles of biology are introduced.
 These are followed by an introduction to the study of the structure and functioning of the human body.
 Systems covered are integumentary, skeletal, muscular and nervous.
 Emphasis will be placed on the interrelationships among the systems.
 Related topics such as diseases of the systems will be integrated where applicable.
 Laboratory work will include experiments, dissection, microscope work, and the study of charts and models.
+Please note: Prerequisites are BIO 115 Physiological Chemistry or CHM 111 Introduction to Chemistry or higher or high school chemistry in the past five years.
 4.000 Credit Hours 3.000 Lecture hours 2.000 Lab hours